moves-rwth/dynasty/TUTORIAL.md

 All methods implemented in the tool, except the evolutionary algorithm, are complete, i.e., they either provide a solution, or if the there is no feasible instantiation, the algorithms eventually report so.

+Below, we discuss experiments with feasibility analysis in Dynasty on two particular case studies.

-## Emulation of a six-sided die
+## Emulation of a Six-Sided Die

-Let us consider an emulation of a fair six-sided die with a fair coin.
-This of course can be achieved when the coin is tossed repeatedly until the certain final state is reached.
-We encode the problem using our PRISM-based sketching language into three files, which form compulsory input for the tool and are introduced below.
+Let us consider the problem of emulating a fair six-sided die with a fair coin.
+This problem can of course be solved when the coin is tossed repeatedly until a certain final state is reached.
+We encode the problem using our PRISM-based sketching language into three files, which form the compulsory input for the tool and are introduced below.

 TODO: picture of the algorithm

-#### Template file (*.templ)
+#### Template File (*.templ)

-Template or also sketch is the main part of a problem specification.
-It encodes the whole logic of an algorithm and contains holes to be filled with suitable option values.
-Below the variable **s** represents a state of the emulation process and **d** the generated number on the die.
-Starting in state 0 the coin is tossed with 50% chance to pick one of the states 1 or 2.
-For either of these states the next step is going to be synthesized as represented by undefined constants x3-6.
-As soon as state 7 is reached the emulation ends and when this happens the value of variable **d** is set with the generated number on die.
+A template, also called a sketch, is the main part of a problem specification.
+It encodes the whole logic of an algorithm and contains holes to be filled with suitable optional values.
+Below, the variable **s** represents a state of the emulation process and **d** the generated number on the die.
+Starting in state 0, the coin is tossed with a 50 % chance to pick one of the states 1 or 2.
+For either of these states, the next state has to be synthesized which the tool is instructed to do through the undefined constants x3-6.
+As soon as state 7 is reached, the emulation ends, and when this happens, the value of the variable **d** is contains the generated number on the die.
 ```
 dtmc